 Car insurance is something we get, and then hope we’ll never have to use.
+If you have a car that isn't insured yet, we recommend you start there by comparing car insurance quotes online from South Africa's top insurers.
 If you own a car, though, chances are pretty good that at one point or another, something is going to happen to it.
 Because the world is full of incompetence, negligence, distraction, recklessness and sign posts that just pop up out of nowhere while we're reversing.

 Hopefully, whatever comes your way, your insurance will have it covered.
 In your lifetime, you could be involved in a fender bender, have your windows smashed, hit a waterbank too hard or end up on the losing side of a driveway hijacking.
 It’s Carmageddon out there.
 More often than not, these things won’t be your fault, either.
 Should you be unfortunate enough to ever be involved in a bad vehicle-related incident, you need to know how to handle your insurance.